RhushabhVaghela/D3-Visualization/README.md

 Building Solr Indexes for D3 visualizations:-
-*Please use the solr-8.5.1 directory provided, since it is configured to have sufficient memory to upload the dataset in the solr server.
+*Please use the solr-8.5.1

-If you want to manually increase the memory, please add the following line in <your-solr-directory>/bin/solr.in.cmd file:- set SOLR_JAVA_MEM=-Xms1g -Xmx1g
+To increase the memory, please add the following line in <your-solr-directory>/bin/solr.in.cmd file:- set SOLR_JAVA_MEM=-Xms1g -Xmx1g
+it is required to configure the memory to upload the dataset in the solr server.

 For Windows:-
 Files needed in the directory: